Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot.md

 dbt Copilot enhances efficiency by automating repetitive tasks while ensuring data privacy and security.
 It works as follows:

-- Access dbt Copilot through the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot) to generate documentation, tests, semantic models, or in the [Visual Editor](/docs/cloud/build-ve-copilot) to generate SQL code using natural language prompts.
+- Access dbt Copilot through the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot) to generate documentation, tests, semantic models, or in the [Visual Editor (beta)](/docs/cloud/build-ve-copilot) to generate SQL code using natural language prompts.
 - dbt Copilot gathers metadata (like column names, model SQL, documentation) but never accesses row-level warehouse data.
 - The metadata and user prompts are sent to the AI provider (in this case, OpenAI) through API calls for processing.
 - The AI-generated content is returned to dbt Cloud for you to review, edit, and save within your project files.